DevMountain/node-bcrypt-mini/README.md

 ### Instructions

 Create your `.env` file in the root of your directory.
 It should have three properties: `SESSION_SECRET` for your `express-session` middleware, `SERVER_PORT` for the port your server will run on, and `CONNECTION_STRING` which should be your database connection.
+The proxy is looking for a `SERVER_PORT` on `3001`.

 ### Solution